JiscaH/Fortran/imputator/README.md

 By default only ‘incidentally missing values’ are imputed, i.e. values in individuals which are included in the genotype file.
 With `--impute-all` all individuals in the pedigree file will be imputed.
+They are added to the bottom of the genotype file, in the order in which they are encountered in the pedigree.

 ### `--tol`